-The Caring Ambassadors Lung Cancer Program is profoundly grateful to the author Ann Broderick, MD, Director of Palliative Care from the University of Iowa Hospital and Clinics for her expertise in making this a reality.
+The Caring Ambassadors Lung Cancer Program is profoundly grateful to the author Ann Broderick, MD, MS, Director, Hospice and Palliative Care for her expertise in making this a reality.
 Without Dr. Broderick's commitment to this project, we would be unable to offer this important resource to the lung cancer community.
 We would also like to thank Fred LaBrecque, Caring Ambassadors former Medical Writer and Program Development Director for his expertise in medial editing and writing.

 Like a family, the Caring Ambassadors Lung Cancer Program has a core of support upon which it stands and draws on for strength.
-Caregiver Choices would not be possible without the love and generosity of the Hewit Family Foundation, Republic Financial Corporation, the Gleser Family, the Andrews Family, Jessica Steinberg, and the Dietrich Family.
+Caregiver Choices would not be possible without the love and generosity of our dedicated Board members and their families.
 Thank you for all you do for the Caring Ambassadors Program and the community.